MarvinBaral/WebHeatingControl/README.md

 * Chromium
 * ...

-Basically every Browser supporting Java-Script and .svg - Images (-> not Internet Explorer)
+Basically every Browser supporting Java-Script and SVG-Images with CSS-classes (-> not Internet Explorer)